davidseve/cloud-native-deployment-strategies/README.md

 }
 ```

-### Rollback
+### Step 3,5 - Rollback

 Imagine that something goes wrong, we know that this never happen but just it case.
-We can do a very quick rollback just undoing the change in the `Products` online service.
+We can do a very `quick rollback` just undoing the change in the `Products` online service.
 But are we sure that with all the pressure that we will have at this momento, we will find the right service and change the label to the right color.
 Let`s move this pressure to the pipeline.
 We can have a pipeline for rollback.
 ```
 oc create -f 3-pipelinerun-products-switch-rollback.yaml -n blue-green-gitops
 ```
+TODO add pipeline iamge
 After the pipeline finished this will be the `Shop` status:
 ![Shop step 3,5 Rollback](images/blue-green-step-3-5.png)
 TODO add json